-The name Fortunella refers to the lucky discovery of the fragrant and small oval kumquat, which was introduced to London in 1846 by explorer Robert Fortune.
+The name Fortunella refers to the lucky discovery of the fragrant and small oval kumquat.
+The explorer Robert Fortune introduced this fruit to London in 1846.
 He was a plant hunter and traveller who was best known for stealing tea plants from China in order to move the tea trade to India and Ceylon.

 Golden Orange or Kumquat trees are slow growing and yield a few hundred to a few thousand fruits a year.
 They are native to south Asia and Asia-Pacific.
 They make beautiful ornamental specimens for conservatories.
 The fruits are often used for exotic jam, and are prized for their outstanding citrus flavour.

 Fortunella creator Lukas Stafin has had a 15-year career in the drinks industry; he has been involved in such experimental bars as Purl.
 Lukas says, “The creation of Fortunella has been a very satisfying journey of taste discovery for me.
 As a bartender, I am passionate about creating drinks from scratch and have always looked for original new drinks, which can really deliver on natural flavour and have genuine potential for regular usage.
 The liqueurs sector offers so much innovation.
 The adventure is in creating a product which stands out and goes a step further than others.

 “In Fortunella I have meticulously sourced the most aromatic fresh fruits and trialled many production techniques to retain their taste sensation and achieve an unusually low level of sweetness balanced by a dry finish; then tasted and refined it with bar colleagues whom I respect for their critical palate and hands-on bar expertise.”